enjaku4/veri/README.md

 ## View Helpers

-Access authentication state in your views:
+Check authentication state in your views:

 ```erb
 <% if logged_in? %>